-If you clone this environment, make sure that you are referencing the code from the first commit, which has the name
+Make sure that you are referencing the code from the branch called

 Everything in this configuration is reusable for future projects.
 However, we recommend setting up your configuration from scratch for at least a few projects.
 This will give you more experience with setting up a development environment.

 Note: The project above was set up on a Mac machine.
 If you are using a Windows machine, running two commands in one script with a ';' won't work.
 We'll instead need to join the two with "&" like this: